Shingles (Herpes Zoster) Chicago

 What is Shingles (Herpes Zoster)?

 The rash of Shingles begins as red patches that soon develop blisters.
 The blisters may remain small or can become large.
 They heal in 2 – 4 weeks.
-They may leave some scars.
+In some cases, they may leave scars which may require additional treatment.

 What causes Shingles (Herpes Zoster)?